RasKrebs/aml_itu/readme.md

     - `cv_result_explorer.ipynb`: Explores results from cross validation test
     - `data_exploration.ipynb`: Explores and visualize the data
     - `data_exploration.ipynb`: Explores and visualize the data
 - outputs/: Folder for outputs, mainly models in `.pt` format, but also results from CV tests.
+Note, some folders are missing for certain models, which is due to the size limitations by GitHub.
+Refer to the project attached zip file, which includes these.

 state-farm-distracted-driver-detection: dataset folder
 - `driver_imgs_list.csv`: Image metadata dataset, containing information about classes, subjects, files etc.